Breast Cancer Research in Robert Clarke's Laboratory

 Monastic ruins at Nendrum (Co.
 Down, Northern Ireland) showing the remains of the church and round tower.
 The abbey was reputedly founded by Saint Mochaoi in the 5th century AD.

 These are the pages of Dr. Robert Clarke's breast cancer research laboratory at Georgetown University.
 On this page you will find links to our ongoing research projects.
-More information on Dr. Clarke may be found at the Faculty web page, at the Community of Science, or by clicking on the ResearcherID Profile button in the navigation pane to the right.
+More information on Dr. Clarke may be found at the Faculty web page, by clicking on the ResearcherID Profile or other links in the navigation pane to the right.
+Many of our publications can be accessed directly through links at the ResearchGate archive.
 Our laboratory web pages also include a listing of some of our current and prior laboratory members.
-Navigation links to other pages within our site are also provided in the box to the left.
+Navigation links to other pages within our site are also provided in the panel to the right .

 News about Clarke labs (including media coverage)